 How common are they: Today 1000, schools and 2,000 early years centres in over 60 countries now use this holistic approach, making it the fastest growing independent education system in the world.
 Their curriculum is unique with younger children taught 'through the teacher and not via text books'.
 Some have joined the UK state system, becoming ‘free’ schools.

-Play, storytelling, drawing, and nature are fundamentals for younger children, with the three Rs reserved principally for the post-7 brigade, yet foreign languages are taught from an early age.
+What can we expect: Play, storytelling, drawing, and nature are fundamentals for younger children, with the three R’s reserved principally for the post-7 brigade, yet foreign languages are taught from an early age.
 Children are often immersed in a subject over a prolonged period.

-No head, instead a Chairperson of the College of Teachers is appointed annually, a system is designed to avoid hierarchy and the transfer of skillful teachers into managerial positions.
+Staffing: No head, instead a chairperson of the College of Teachers is appointed annually, to avoid hierarchy.
+Some parents may find the lack of direct accountability disturbing.